amberteets/kickstarter-analysis/README.md

 ### Purpose

-Louise is interested in using Kickstarter to fund plays.
+Louise, a playwright, is interested in using Kickstarter to fund her plays.
 This analysis was conducted to look at trends in Kickstarter data and ultimately determine factors that influence the likelihood of a campaign succeeding, so that Louise is best prepared to launch a successful campaign.
 Specifically, campaign **launch date** and **funding goal** are analyzed individually to determine the best time of year and the ideal funding goal to launch a successful theater/play campaign.

 ## Analysis and Challenges